Founder of WildCare Foundation

 Raccoon Team Lead

-This Oklahoma native joined the WildCare team as a full-time intern during the summer of 2018.
-Jenna graduated with a B.S. in Zoology from Oklahoma State University and went on to work at a veterinary clinic in her hometown of Tulsa.
-After working with domestics for two years, she decided she wanted a change and accepted a position at WildCare.
-Quickly she found her passion when working with Northern Raccoons.
-After a year at WildCare, Jenna became the Raccoon Team Leader.
+After a year at WildCare, Jenna became the Raccoon Team Lead.
 She loves how intelligent and curious raccoons are and enjoys watching them grow, knowing they will one day be released back into the wild.
 Her favorite part of wildlife rehabilitation is helping animals that have been impacted by humans and playing a role in educating the public on how to coexist with native wildlife.

 As part-time Community Liaison, Kristy works with the public to effectively and compassionately handle wildlife emergencies and human-wildlife interactions in mostly urban environments.
 She also conducts most of our education programs.
 Originally from Illinois, Kristy earned a bachelor’s degree in Social Work from the University of Illinois, working as a social worker for several years before returning to school to pursue a graduate degree from Texas A&M University where she received her master’s degree in Wildlife and Fisheries Sciences.
 Kristy is also an independent researcher, consulting on several projects to improve and understand animal well-being and serves as a citizen member of the City of Norman’s Animal Welfare Oversight Committee.